MicrosoftDocs/playfab-docs/playfab-docs/features/engagement/news/quickstart.md

 ```

-## Reading title news
+## Reading Title News

-Reading the title news is very simple.
+Reading the Title News is very simple.
 The **GetTitleNews** method returns get all published title news entries.

 > [!NOTE]
 > Archived and unpublished entries will *not* be returned.